KaioFelps/inertia-rust/docs/src/basic/installation.md

 ```

 ## Root Template
-`BasicViteResolver` receives a path to an HTML template file.
+`ViteTemplateResolver` receives a path to an HTML template file.
 Inertia Rust will pass the given `template_path`
 to the resolver.
 In this case, it's `www/root.html` file.

 ```html